eye-square/docs/client-scripts-api.md

 Two types of hook can be set using:
 * `setInitHook(fn)`: job will run only once, the first time the script is used, before the task begins.
 * `setTaskHook(stage, fn)`: job runs on each task.
+* `setTeardownHook(fn)`: job will run only once, before we navigate away from the in-context app to go back to a survey.

 This is a sample application that loads an external sdk and calls its methods: